STAND. COM. REP. NO. 10

 President of the Senate

 State of Hawaii

-Your Committee on Health, to which was referred H.B.
-No. 669 entitled:
+Your Committees on Water and Land and Commerce and Consumer Protection, to which was referred S.B.
+No. 67 entitled:

-"A BILL FOR AN ACT RELATING TO MEDICAL MALPRACTICE,"
+"A BILL FOR AN ACT RELATING TO COMMERCIAL ACTIVITIES ON BEACHES,"

-As affirmed by the record of votes of the members of your Committee on Health that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 669, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 669, H.D.
-1, and be referred to your Committees on Consumer Protection & Commerce and Judiciary.
+As affirmed by the records of votes of the members of your Committees on Water and Land and Commerce and Consumer Protection that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
+No. 67, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
+No. 67, S.D.
+1, and be referred to your Committees on Judiciary and Ways and Means.